gazebosim/sdf_tutorials/composition/legacy_behavior.md

 Normal rules apply for referencing links found in the parent model.
 Links in nested models are referenced by using a `model_name::link_name` syntax where `model_name` is the name of the model as defined by the `<name>` of the model definition or as overridden by the `<include><name>`.
+While this syntax is imposed by `libsdformat` when model's are composed using the `<include>` tag by virtue of it prepending link and joint names with `model_name::`, the current specification does not dictate how child elements are referenced.
+Nevertheless, this documentation assumes this syntax as the convention for referencing nested elements.

 The link from the nested model can be referenced in either the `<parent>` or `<child>` elements of the joint.
 Note, however, that `libsdformat` does not currently check that nested model links referenced by joints are valid.
 This responsibility is left for downstream applications.

 The following snippet demonstrates a fixed joint between one link in the parent model and another in a nested model: